-You can find information about the NJSA by visiting the NJSA website, www.nationalswine.com/NJSA, calling the NSR office at (765)-463-3594 or e-mailing Ellen Knauth, the NSR Director of Junior Activities, firstname.lastname@example.org.
+You can find information about the NJSA by visiting the NJSA section of the NSR website, calling the NSR office at (765)-463-3594 or e-mailing Ellen Knauth, the NSR Director of Junior Shows, at email@example.com.

 You can sign up to be an NJSA member on the NSR website.
-Click the “Join the NJSA” link in the center of the homepage and fill out the short form for membership.
+Click on READ MORE under the MEMBERSHIP heading on the NJSA page and fill out the online form.
 A certificate and new member information packet will be mailed to you within one month.
-You can also click on the “Member Packet” link on the right side of the homepage to download the new member packet.

 NJSA membership is completely free.
 However, a $15 Junior Show Fee has been added to exhibit at each NJSA event.
 This fee is to help cover expenses with the NJSA Regional and National Shows.
 The participation fee will be paid at each show that the NJSA member participates in during the NJSA show calendar year (August 1st – July 31st).
 This excludes affiliate events.